NanoSim/SOFT5/doc/manual/04_usecase1.md

 ...
 ```

-A new soft::Collection is then instanciated and attached with reference and file.
+A new soft::Collection is then instantiated and attached with reference and file.

 ```c++
 soft::Collection collection;